Colored Women's Progressive Franchise: Significance

 The Colored Women's Progressive Franchise was ahead of its time and a forerunner of Black all-women's clubs that were to come in the 1890s, such as the Colored Women's League of Washington.
-The organization emphasized work parity and financial autonomy as well as suffrage for Black women and thus showed a paradigm shift from maternal and family-centered rhetoric of women's reform movements at the time, putting pressure on gender ideologies in post-Reconstruction America.
+The organization emphasized work parity and financial autonomy as well as suffrage for Black women, and thus showed a paradigm shift away from the maternal and family-centered rhetoric of women's reform movements at the time, putting pressure on gender ideologies in post-Reconstruction America.

 Press and Records

 On February 20, 1880, the African-American newspaper People's Advocate reported a meeting of the Colored Women's Progressive Franchise at the Mt.
 Pisgah Chapel, indicating that there were about forty "ladies and gentlemen" present.
-The newspaper didn't cast a particularly favorable light on the organization, however.
+However, the newspaper didn't cast a particularly favorable light on the organization.

 The minutes and statement of purpose for the Colored Women's Progressive Franchise are held at the Moorland-Spingarn Research Center at Howard University's Library in Washington, D.C., among the Mary Ann Shadd Cary papers.